Sue Allen Counsellor/Psychotherapist MBACP (Accred), PG Dip Couns, PG DipSW.

 Training, qualifications & experience

-- Postgraduate Diploma in Counselling using Transactional Analysis in Advanced Training as a Certified Transactional Analyst (CTA) Psychotherapist.
+- Postgraduate Diploma in Counselling using Transactional Analysis (4yr Advanced Clinical Training)

 - Certificate in Counselling Skills